Kate Garvey: Public relations

 After leaving government in 2005, Garvey worked on Bob Geldof's charity campaign, Make Poverty History, which produced the Live 8 concerts.
 That same year, she was hired by PR firm Freud Communications as the head of public and social affairs.

 Garvey was selected by the World Economic Forum in 2007 as a "Young Global Leader", a designation awarded to persons under 40 who have shown leadership qualities.

 Garvey is mentioned in a 2008 Telegraph profile on Matthew Freud as 'reportedly managing the Freud-Blair relationship'.
-The article describes an ongoing connection of Blair and Freud in terms of socialising (Freud throwing celebrity-attended parties) as well as Freud advising Tony and Cherie Blair on how to best exploit events such as the World Economic Forum's Davos retreat ('what parties to go to').
+The article describes an ongoing connection of Blair and Freud in terms of socialising (Freud throwing celebrity-attended parties) as well as Freud advising Tony and Cherie Blair on how to best exploit events such as the World Economic Forum's Davos retreat ("what parties to go to").

 A 2010 article by PRWeek mentioned Garvey's clients as including the 2012 Summer Olympics and Paralympics, both held in London.
 Other clients included the Tony Blair Faith Foundation, Live Earth, the Maternal Mortality campaign and Jordan's Queen Rania.
 An earlier biography mentioned Garvey as having served the singer Bono.

 Garvey is the co-founder of Project Everyone, a campaign group dedicated to promoting the United Nations' Sustainable Development Goals.

 Personal life

-Garvey is married to Jimmy Wales, the co-founder of Wikipedia.
-It is Wales' third marriage and Garvey's first.

-The couple met in Monaco in 2009 and then began dating in 2010 after meeting again at Davos.
+On 6 October 2012, Garvey married Jimmy Wales, the co-founder of Wikipedia, at Wesley's Chapel in London, becoming Wales's third wife.
+The couple met in Monaco in 2009 and began dating in 2010 after meeting again at Davos.
 They had both been Young Global Leaders in 2007.
-In 2011, Wales moved to Britain.
-They married in October 2012 at Wesley's Chapel in London.

-Garvey and Wales live in London with their two daughters.
+Garvey and Wales live in Marylebone, London, with their two daughters.
+Wales also has one daughter from a previous marriage.